DiddoBoi/GrowtopiaServer-Latest/README.md

 You can fix that issue with this way :
 - Create new folder named "players"

-For latest items.dat you can get from gt folder.
+For latest items.dat you can get from gt folder or guckproject.
 For latest cdncontent and onsupermain proto, you can get from guckproject

 GuckProject Link :